 Finally, head back to Seattle, about 1 hour from Olympia, to catch your flight home.
 Depending on how much time you have you could spend some more time in Olympia or Seattle.

 Have you taken a road trip from Seattle to Mount Rainier National Park or Olympic National Park?
 Have you hiked Mount Si?
-We hope this guide helps you plan your road trip to the Seattle area.
-Anything you’d add to our guide?
+We hope this guide helps you plan your road trip to the Pacific Northwest.
+Anything you’d add to our Pacific Northwest Road Trip?
 We’d love to hear your feedback and questions.
 Please leave us a comment!

 And remember, Always Have A Trip Planned!